ColeKatz1/MLBGamePrediction/README.md

 # MLBGamePrediction

 This project attempts to predict the outcome of Major League Baseball games using machine learning.

-**THIS PROJECT IS CURRENTLY BEING RE-WORKED TO CLEAN UP THE CODE AND ADD IN MORE DATA TO IMPROVE RESULTS**
+The project currently uses batting statistics and categorical variables such as Home or Away from both teams in the game to predict the game's outcome.

 Process: